MicrosoftDocs/win32/desktop-src/SecAuthZ/defining-permissions-in-c--.md

 ---
-Description: Instructions for using the Authorization Manager API to define permissions in C++ by creating an authorization policy store. ms.assetid: 8a3bf625-7973-4905-a63c-e42e6682b7c2
+description: Instructions for using the Authorization Manager API to define permissions in C++ by creating an authorization policy store. ms.assetid: 8a3bf625-7973-4905-a63c-e42e6682b7c2
 title: Defining Permissions in C++ ms.topic: article